U.S. Navy: Russian Warship's 'Unsafe' Move Nearly Caused Collision With Cruiser

 The Russian military is offering a different version of events, with state media Tass reporting that it was the U.S. ship that "impeded" the Russian warship's passage.
 In that narrative, the Chancellorsville is accused of veering in front of the Vinogradov after being on a parallel course.

-The incident occurred around 11:45 a.m. local time Friday, the U.S. Navy says.
+It happened about 11:45 a.m. local time Friday, the U.S. Navy says.
 The service initially tweeted out two videos of the close encounter, but those tweets were deleted.
-The videos surfaced anyway, however: They show the ships nearing one another on adjacent courses, operating under clear conditions and calm seas.

-L'#USSChancellorsville #CG62 a été contraint de manœuvrer pour éviter une collision lorsque le destroyer Udaloy I de #Russie a adopté une approche peu sûre et peu professionnelle dans la mer des #Phillippines #USA #Russia #USNavy pic.twitter.com/ABYqqSjbDp— Rebecca Rambar (@RebeccaRambar) June 7, 2019
+After the videos surfaced anyway, the service posted them again.

+In the encounter near the Philippines, the vessels were close enough that their sailors could see each other from their decks.
+In an odd sight, the videos show several Russian service members seemed to be sunbathing on an aft platform aboard the destroyer as it nears the American warship.

+BREAKING: #USNavy has released video of #USSChancellorsville being forced to maneuver to avoid collision, after #Russian destroyer Udaloy I made an unsafe and unprofessional approach in the Phillippine Sea, June 7th.
+(1/2) pic.twitter.com/HpmAMtYraS— U.S. Navy (@USNavy) June 7, 2019

 The near-collision comes two years after two other warships in the 7th Fleet were involved in high-profile accidents, involving the destroyers the USS Fitzgerald and the USS John S. McCain.
 But in those cases, the Navy vessels collided with cargo ships, and the military said it would address staffing and other issues that may have played a role.